+Current Award Recipients

-Current Award Recipient: The current project was awarded under Grant number RCEGR020005 in July of 2016 and the award was extended in February 1, 2019- January 31, 2024 to include Comprehensive Observation, Monitoring, and Mapping eligible discipline.
-In addition to the continuance of the SHELF II Center of Excellence; FLRACEP awarded seven additional research projects under the RFPIII and RFPIII.5 solicitation.
-A brief description of all the current Sub-recipients are listed below (status reports are available upon request):
+The current project was awarded under Grant number RCEGR020005 in July of 2016 and the award was extended to January 31, 2024.
+In addition to the continuance of the SHELF II Center of Excellence, FLRACEP awarded seven additional research projects under the RFP III and RFP III.5 solicitation.
+A brief description of all the current sub-recipients are listed below (status reports are available upon request):